-Consequently, our formal construction of the Microkit Dynamic State will not include the whole state of the Microkit, but rather only the state pertaining to the current protection domain.
+As a consequence, our formal construction of the Microkit state will not include the whole state of the Microkit, but rather only the state pertaining to the current protection domain.
 Similarly, the kernel state will not include the whole state of the system, but only the state that is relevant to the implementation of libmicrokit inside the currently running thread.